canonical/vanilla-framework/templates/docs/patterns/rule.md

 ## Muted

 Muted rules are usually used within sections of content.
-You can add a muted rule to make it less prominent by using the `p-rule--muted` class name.
+You can add a muted rule to make it less prominent by using the `is-muted` class name.
 This is useful for separating smaller blocks of content without drawing too much attention to the rule itself.

 <div class="embedded-example"><a href="/docs/examples/patterns/rule/muted" class="js-example">
 View example of a muted horizontal rule